 The Odyssey modules

-As explained on the main Odyssey page, the system contains a main board on which are mounted a number of small modules.
-Each has a specific function, which is explained below.
-Note that each module uses few electronic components.
+As explained on the main Odyssey page, the system contains a main board on which are mounted a number of small modules, each containing a few electronic components abd having a specific function.

 Spot Generator module:

 This module generates the video signal of a rectangle.
 A couple external components on the main board set its caracteristics: width, heigth, location, and brightness.
-The Odyssey uses four Spot Generators: one for each player, one for the central line, and one for the background color (made of a dark rectangle covering the whole screen).
+The Odyssey uses four Spot Generators: one for each player, one for the ball, and one for the central line.

 Flip-Flop module: